BY-LAWS

 Officers

-The officers shall be a Captain, a Lieutenant, a Secretary and a Treasurer, the latter two of which may be combined in the discretion of the Board.
+The officers shall be a Captain, a Lieutenant, a Secretary and a Treasurer, the latter two of which may be combined at the discretion of the Board.
 The officers shall be elected by and hold office at the pleasure of the membership.
 The Treasurer, or Secretary-Treasurer, as the case may be is to be adequately bonded.

 Section 2